AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 ### Modifying an expense: `modify-expense` or `me`

 Updates an existing expense entry at a specified index.
-The new entry replaces the old one and is re-sorted by date if necessary.
+The new entry replaces the old one and is automatically re-sorted by date to maintain chronological order.

 - **Format:** `modify-expense <index> a/<amount> c/<category> d/<YYYY-MM-DD> [des/<description>]`
 - **Example usage:** `modify-expense 1 a/1300 c/Rent d/2024-01-01 des/Monthly rent increased`